VenuR0071/VisionGrid/README.md

 Start the Frontend

-In the frontend directory, start the React development server:npm start

-The frontend should open in your browser at http://localhost:3000.
+start the React development server:npm start open in your browser at http://localhost:3000.

 Access the Application